Keith Alexander (footballer): Death

 Alexander, who suffered a brain aneurysm in 2003 when manager of Lincoln City, was taken to hospital before a match in March 2009 after complaining of feeling unwell but was later given a clean bill of health.
 Alexander was reported to be feeling unwell as he returned from a game at Notts County on 2 March 2010.
 He was taken to Lincoln Hospital after he had collapsed, and died shortly after at the age of 53.
 It was reported that Alexander had been suffering from a bout of hiccups three weeks before his death.
 Alexander had been due to take charge of his 100th game for Macclesfield Town the following weekend.

-Tributes were paid to Alexander from all corners of the country following his death.
-Macclesfield Town chairman, Mike Rance, paid an emotional tribute to Alexander, stating "it was perhaps fitting that the last conversation we had was about football".
-Lincoln City, the club that Alexander lead to four successive play-off campaigns, opened their stadium to allow fans to pay tribute to Alexander.
+Tributes were paid to Alexander following his death.
+Macclesfield Town chairman Mike Rance paid an emotional tribute to Alexander, stating "it was perhaps fitting that the last conversation we had was about football".
+Lincoln City, the club that Alexander lead to four successive play-off campaigns, opened their stadium to allow fans to pay tribute to him.
 Grimsby Town also had opened up the gates of their stadium to allow fans to lay flowers and memorabilia for Alexander in front of the Pontoon stand.
-The club also announced that they are beginning to collect money for some of Alexander's favourite charities.
+The club also announced that they would collect money for some of Alexander's favourite charities.
 Grimsby also wore black arm bands for Keith during their victory over Shrewsbury Town.
-Burnley manager Brian Laws said the former Lincoln boss "broke the mould" for black managers.
+Burnley manager Brian Laws said Alexander "broke the mould" for black managers.
 A sentiment echoed by Port Vale boss, Micky Adams.
-Paul Ince, a friend of Alexander, described Alexander as "a figure that all managers should aspire to".
+Paul Ince, a friend of Alexander, described him as "a figure that all managers should aspire to".
 Northern Ireland football team Cliftonville also paid respect to Alexander, with their chairman, Gerard Lawlor, saying "I thank Keith Alexander for the great goals, the great nights and for always being a friend to our club".